The Loop Closing on Itself: How We Got Cited by ChatGPT (and It Brought Real Users)

 Apr 16 (AM)

-Starting point for today's fix session.
+Starting point for the fix session.
 870 Google impressions, 0 confirmed AI mentions.
 Identified 7 failing checks worth 29 points.

 91